 7.2.5.x.2 Selection of candidate serving CMs for moving GCOs

 Figure aa shows an example where selection of candidate serving CMs based on mobility information of GCO can be considered.
-In this example, a GCO with CE is supposed to move along the route L, depicted by line.
+In this example, a GCO with CE is supposed to move along the route L, depicted by a solid line.
 The GCO is moving from the position of p0 at time T0a with a direction angle of  degree (against longitude facing north N in clockwise direction) and a speed of v [km/h].
 Current serving CM of the GCO is CM0.
 There exist six CMs ahead, denoted by CMi, i∈[1..6], close to the route.
-For the sake of simplicity, it is assumed that the serving area of each CM is a circle.
+For simplicity, it is assumed that the serving area of each CM is a circle.
 For each CMi whose serving area is crossed by the route, its serving area border has two intersection points with the route L: piedenotes the first point for GCO to enter the serving area of CMi, pil denotes the last point for GCO to leave the serving area of CMi.

 Figure aa Example case of candidate serving CMs selection for moving GCO

 Without the information of candidate serving CMs on the route, the moving GCO has to select serving CM one by one along the route when moving close to the serving area of the CMs.
 In that case, six CMs could be candidate serving CMs of the moving GCO, which are CM1, CM2, CM3, CM4, CM5, and CM6.
-Wherein, after association with CM2, the moving GCO may change to be served by CM3 quickly.
-Similarly, after association with CM5, the GCO may change back to be served by CM3 soon.
+Wherein, after association with CM2, the moving GCO may change to be served by CM3 immediately.
+Similarly, after association with CM5, the GCO may change back to be served by CM3.
 Contrarily, if having the information of candidate serving CMs prior to its move, the moving GCO is able to efficiently select its serving CM at each location.
 Also for CM, knowing the information of moving GCOs enables CM to deduce its served GCOs that might be impacted by the moving GCOs and make better planning for resource assignment.

 In this algorithm, the following three processes are conducted.